nci/scores/docs/installation.md

 - **As a developer** I want to run some tests.
    - Command: `pixi run pytest-src`
    - Description: this will test the source code in the `dev` environment.
-- **As a researcher** I want to launch jupyerlab.
+- **As a researcher** I want to launch JupyterLab.
   - Command: `pixi run jupyterlab`
-  - Description: this will launch a local jupyterlab server in the `tutorial` environment.
+  - Description: this will launch a local JupyterLab server in the `tutorial` environment.
 - **As a maintainer** I want to render the docs as html.
   - Command:  `pixi run make-docs`
-  - Description: this will render the docs locally to "htmldocs" (similar to what the github pipeline currently does).
+  - Description: this will render the docs locally to "htmldocs" (similar to what the GitHub pipeline currently does).
 - **As any user** I want to run a specified command in a particular environment.
   - Command: `pixi run -e <env> <cmd>`, where `<env> = dev | tutorial | maintainer | all` - see